frontimax/football-butler/README.md

 **Update May 2021 (v2.0.0):** Multiple APIs are now supported and all endpoints for football-data.org are now implemented.
 See below for more info on usage.

-**Update April 10th 2021:** The Tier packages have been adjusted - Standings are now part of TIER_ONE and also of the newest Gem Version 1.1.0
+**Update April 10th 2021:** The Tier packages of football-data.org have been adjusted - Standings are now part of TIER_ONE and also of the newest Gem Version 1.1.0

 ## Installation